decentralized-hse/practice/07-crdt/README.md

  2. in case of a tie, higher value wins (like bytes.Compare())
  3. in case of a tie, who cares, but higher replica id wins

-### `CU`
+### `C`

-`C` are "easy" counters that require causally-consistent updates.
-Their bare TLV state is a zipped int64.
-Their merge operation is simple arithmetic addition.

-`U` are unkillable increment-only counters.
-Their TLV state is a sequence of `U` records containing zipped uint64 pairs {val,src}, the counter value and source replica id.
+`C` are increment-only counters.
+Their TLV state is a sequence of `N` records containing zipped uint64 pairs {val,src}, the counter value and source replica id.
 Their merge operator is per-replica `max` (as later versions are greater).
 Their native value is the sum of all replica values.